 If you’ve never made turkey for Thanksgiving, try this turkey breast recipe.
 You and everyone else at your table will be so happy!

-What herbs to use to flavor roasted turkey breast
+What herbs to use to flavor oven roasted turkey breast

+Aromatic and flavorful herbs work best with this turkey breast recipe.
 A combination of rosemary, sage, thyme and tarragon would flavor the turkey breast perfectly.
 I love using fresh herbs for this turkey breast recipe but dried herbs work great as well.
+If using dried herbs, one teaspoon of each herb would work perfectly.

 How long does it take to roast a bone in turkey breast?